-3. Dun and Bradstreet Universal Numbering System (DUNS) Number and System for Award Management (SAM)
+3. System for Award Management (SAM)

-Each applicant is required to (i) be registered in SAM before submitting its application; (ii) provide a valid DUNS number in its application; and (iii) continue to maintain an active SAM registration with current information at all times during which it has an active Federal award or an application or plan under consideration by the Department.
-The Department will not make any award to an applicant until the applicant has complied with all applicable DUNS and SAM requirements and, if an applicant has not fully complied with the requirements by the time the Department is ready to make an award, the Department may determine that the applicant is not qualified to receive a Federal award and use that determination as a basis for making a Federal award to another applicant.
-For more information on DUNS and SAM requirements for this award, see Appendix A.
+Each applicant is required to (i) be registered in SAM before submitting its application; (ii) provide a valid Unique Entity Identifier (UEI) number in its application; and (iii) continue to maintain an active SAM registration with current information at all times during which it has an active Federal award or an application or plan under consideration by the Department.
+The Department will not make any award to an applicant until the applicant has complied with all applicable SAM requirements and, if an applicant has not fully complied with the requirements by the time the Department is ready to make an award, the Department may determine that the applicant is not qualified to receive a Federal award and use that determination as a basis for making a Federal award to another applicant.
+For more information on SAM requirements for this award, and the UEI, see Appendix A.